1. Choose your focus go-to-market segments

 In “Obviously awesome”, Dunford gives an example of her own startup that started as a “database”.
 But by being positioned in the database category, their prospects expected their product to have everything that Oracle’s database had, but better.
 They could never win head to head against Oracle.

-By focusing on their main differentiator (fast analytics of large amounts of data), they discovered a market category without a clear leader at the time: data warehouse market.
+By focusing on their main differentiator (fast analytics of large amounts of data), they discovered a market category without a clear leader at the time: the data warehouse market.

-Strategy #3: Vertical positioning: “Big fish, small pond”
+Strategy #3: Vertical positioning: “Big fish, small pond”.

 Your goal is to win in a well-defined segment of the market.